Enrg1999/Enrg1999/README.md

 an innovative course that offers a unique blend of modern statistics, mathematics and the latest advancements in computer science.

 In this Github I've colected some projects I've worked on and that I think can well showcase my capabilities.

+You can contact me via e-mail at mailto:enrico.giannelli@studbocconi.it